-Bolivia is, and probably always will be, one of the most diverse, colorful and simply amazing places, I have ever visited.
+Bolivia is, and probably always will be, one of the most diverse, colorful and simply amazing places I have ever visited.
 I felt in love with the landscape, people and atmosphere as soon as I crossed the border on the desert between Chile and Bolivia.
 It was one of the nine countries, I have visited during my six months backpacking trip through South America.
 Even planning this trip at home, I already knew that Bolivia will be my favorite destination.
 The one, I will remember forever.
 And it happened to be one indeed.
-In this section, I will quickly tell you about my experience, but my main goal is to give you an overall look at prices, transport and food in this absolutely stunning country.
+In this section, I will briefly write you about my experience, but my main goal is to give you an overall look at prices, transport and food in this absolutely stunning country.

 Probably the hardest thing to deal with in Bolivia, and pretty much in every Latin country, is zero to minimum English-speaking people around.
 I have to admit that it was difficult at times with my limited Spanish.
 You really have to learn basics to travel there around, otherwise you may miss or lose on loads of things.
 Thought, in most hotels or hostels receptionists speak English, it’s not always guaranteed, and remember that they are not going to be with you everywhere anyway.
 But here’s something to cheer you up.
 Bolivia is one of the cheapest places in South America, I think only Paraguay is cheaper, so enjoy!
 That can also be handy in taking Spanish classes there.
 Sucre, capital, is most popular for it, with prices starting at just under a 5$ for a day long course.
 Apart from study, once there, if you need a new clothes, buy them.
 That’s the best place to stock up on anything you need.
 Don’t also waste your time in the hostel’s kitchen to cook.
 You can get an amazing main meal for just 1-1.5$ that comes usually with drink and sometimes even with a soup.
 Trips are very affordable, even that I prefer always to do everything on my own, I bought few, and I was very pleased with them.
 Plus, I have met other travelers too, while doing so.
 Prices depends on season, agency and your negotiation skills, but let’s say one day trip to the jungle can cost around 20$, including all meals, transport and guide.
 Ha, almost forgot to mention how important negotiations are.
 Try to do it if possible, especially while dealing with travel agents.
 You can always get a discount.
 I never done it while buying food or meals, simply as It was cheap already.
 I was even paying more, just as I felt that they deserved a little bit extra from us, tourists.
 But hey, do what you want!

 Transport.
 When it comes to transport you wallet is happy, but your back not so.
 Buses are very cheap, but that reflects on the comfort you are getting.
 There is not much choice around too.
 Well, loads of companies, but with the same standard buses (as of Feb 2016), so there is no need to look around too much, check just few to get the cheapest price (they don’t differ that much neither) and buy a ticket.
 Average bus ride for 8h will cost you no more than 11-12$.
-80% of the bused do not have a toilet, or there is one, but permanently closed to public view.
+80% of the bused do not have a toilet, or there is one, but permanently closed to the public view.
 Don’t panic.
 Bus driver will be stopping very often next to the toilets, restaurants and shops, so you will be able to stuck up on food or use a loo.
 Your intake and outtake will be well taken care of on the road.
 You don’t even have to go to the shop really, there will be loads of colorful ladies popping in to the bus to sell all kind of food and drinks.
 From hot meat, corns (my fav, miss them with all my heart), vegetarian or meaty delicious pastry, to nuts, all kind of fruits and sweets.
 Try saltena, they are all homemade and extremely delicious!!!
 Anyway, even that I mentioned how uncomfortable buses can be, with minimum recline chairs and no toilet in, there will be nothing more amazing and beautiful than what you will see through the window on the road.
 Landscape is just breath-taking.
 You think you are getting from A to B, but what you’re really doing is having an amazing cheap trip thought the Andes, valleys and jungle.

 Now few worlds about city transport.
 Don’t hesitate to take a taxi if you need one.
 It’s very very cheap, but always remember to agree on the price before getting in.
 I am not saying they will try to cheat on you, as I found Bolivians more than fair, but just in case.
 For example 5km will cost you around 3$.
-Buses and minibuses are way cheaper.
+Buses and minibuses are way cheaper…surprise, surprise ;).
 It is very difficult to get your head around, but once you will master that, just go for it!
 See yourself the real Bolivian transport system, extremely dodgy buses full of amazing people.
 For example, in La Paz you will be shock how buses do run, but they always have a destination shown on the front window, and they do go to the main “backpacker interest” places, so chill out.
 From minibus you can get off where you want, and get in where you want, just wave your hand or tell the driver to stop.
 They will cost you around 0.20$.